Updated November 2025

 6. What do you usually do when you are alone?

 First of all, I study online.
 I like learning new things.
-When I am tired of learning I have a break.
+When I am tired of learning, I take a break.
 I can surf the internet and chat with my friends or even play some games on the console.
 I also like sitting on the balcony, enjoying the view from the bay window and reading a book.

 7. Why do some people prefer to spend their free time alone?

 It depends on their personality.
 For example, Introverts are not keen on socializing too much.
 Moreover, someone works with people and continuous communication is a part of their job.
 So being alone is crucial for them because they need to recharge their batteries.
-And also it helps to relax, meditate.
+It also helps them relax and meditate.
 And then who knows, maybe a genius idea would come to you.

 8. Do you think it is important to have time for yourself?